Dash cams and car insurance

 Why install a dash cam?

-They're an effective way to see how we and others drive, and useful for finding out who was at fault in a car accident.
-And if you ever break down, a dash cam can act as a GPS tracker which can help the emergency services find you.
+Dash cams are becoming increasingly popular with motorists for showing who was at fault in a car accident.
+And if you break down, a dash cam can act as a GPS tracker to help the emergency services find you.

 Are dash cams legal?